 When using an overhead crane for material handling applications, having a preventative maintenance program in place is IMPERATIVE.
-This maintenance program should be centered on crane manufacturers recommendations, and based on an effective and thorough safety and inspection program that is conducted on a regular basis.
+This maintenance program should be centred on crane manufacturers recommendations, and based on an effective and thorough safety and inspection program that is conducted on a regular basis.
 If a crane inspector detects UNSAFE conditions or deteriorated components during a mandatory inspection, they must be fixed before any employee can continue using the system.

 In order to implement a compliant and in-depth preventative maintenance program, one must initially consider having a daily inspection and safety procedure checklist.
 Following a checklist to GUARANTEE that your overhead crane is receiving proper maintenance will not only allow you to keep your system in working order for much longer, it will also preserve your warranty and avoid potential worker safety concerns from arising.